1500 S.W. 10th Ave.

-Once you have decided to give your time as a volunteer, Volunteer Services will work with you to place you in an assignment that meets your interests, your schedule and the hospital’s needs.
-The availability of some volunteer positions are dependent solely on the needs of the hospital department.
+Once you have decided to give your time as a volunteer, Volunteer Services will visit with you about your interests, your schedule and the hospital’s needs.
+The availability of some volunteer positions is dependent solely on the needs of the specific department.

 Some volunteer assignments may require additional qualifications.
 Please note that certain departments have minimum age requirements due to the scope of the duties of those volunteer positions.